Get

 By nature, Birmans have a relatively relaxed temperament.
 They don’t require a ton of daily activity, but they will be as energetic as most kittens are.
 As they age, especially after being spayed or neutered, they slow down quite a bit.

 If you’re looking for a lap cat, this is definitely the one for you.
-However, to stay happy and healthy, Birman needs at least 15 minutes of exercise per day.
+However, to stay happy and healthy, Birman needs several bouts of at least 15 minutes of exercise per day.
 And we don’t think that is a lot.

-Most cats take care of this on their own.
-Others require a little convincing.
+Although many cats take care of this on their own, structured and interactive play is helpful for weight control, mental stimulation, and enrichment.
 Just take a few moments each day to get your kitty’s heart rate up so they can burn some extra calories.

 Remember that even though Birman cats don’t thrive on exercise as much, they still need their fair share of toys and scratching surfaces.